-The DRXP driver provides the interface to monitor and control a DRXP board for the user.
-This document gives the hardware information related to software development and how to use this driver.
+The DRXP driver provides the interface to monitor and control the DRXP board.
+This document gives the hardware information related to software development and how to use driver.

-The DRXP board is a PCI Express add-in card to acquire the observed data from optical interfaces in ALMA frame format.
+The DRXP board is a PCI Express add-in card to acquire observed data from optical interfaces in ALMA frame format.
 The observed data is quantized with 3 bits(D/C/B bit) and transmitted separately.
-Therefore, three optical interfaces are needed to receive/transmit.
+Therefore, you need three optical interfaces to receive/transmit.
 The DRXP board receives these three data and extracts, rearranges payload.
-After converting them, it transmits rearranged data to the Host Ring Buffer allocated on the host server memory.
-The user application can retrieve the observed data through this ring buffer (Figure 1-1: Overview of the reception sequence ).
-And user application also can send data via this ring buffer (Figure 1-2: Overview of the transmission sequence).
-The DRXP board also provides the information about the board status (e.g. the optical module status, the onboard power status, and onboard FPGA status.) through PCI Express interface.
-User application monitors and controls these functions through the driver interface.
+After converting them, it transmits rearranged data to the Host Ring Buffer allocated on the host server memory (*1) via PCI Express interface.
+Your application can read the observed data from this host ring buffer (Figure 1-1: Overview of the reception sequence ).
+And your application can transmit data via this host ring buffer (Figure 1-2: Overview of the transmission sequence).
+The DRXP driver also provides the access interface to the other board functions (e.g. the optical module status, the onboard power status, the 48ms time event and onboard FPGA status.).
+Your application monitors and controls these functions via the driver interface.

 The DRXP driver supports Linux.
-The DRXP driver creates the device file (e.g. /dev/drxpd0) as a monitoring/controlling interface.
-It is created for every set of three optical fibers (D/C/B bit).
-So DRXP driver creates two device files per one production DRXP board and these names are (/dev/drxpdX).
-X is assigned from zero in order and smaller number of X is imparted interface1.
+The driver creates device file (e.g. /dev/drxpd0) as a monitoring/controlling interface.
+It is created for each set of three optical fibers (D/C/B bit).
+The driver creates two device files per one production DRXP board and these names are (/dev/drxpdX).
+X is assigned from zero in order and smaller number of X is imparted IF1.
 If two production DRXP boards are installed in server, the order in which the boards are recognized depends on the order in which the LIINUX OS recognizes them.
-If you want to know the correspondence between device file, interface, and production DRXP board, you can call DRXP driver API.
+You should call the driver API to know the correspondence between the device file, IF, and the production DRXP board.
+The user also uses udev mechanism for creating a symbolic link of user-specified device file automatically.
+User can specify the device file by using board serial number, IF number, board type and bus number.
+For the detail of udev, please refer “7.6 Device file attribution”.

-At first, user application gets the file descriptor by calling open system call with DRXP device file as the argument.
-After that, user can control/monitor the DRXP board by calling API with this file descriptor.
+At first, your application gets the file descriptor by open system call with DRXP device file as the argument.
+Then, you can control/monitor the DRXP board by calling API with this file descriptor.

+(*1) The production DRXP board has on-board ring buffer.
+In this document, we name this ring buffer Device Ring Buffer for distinguishing from the Host Ring Buffer allocated on the host server memory.

-The following figure is an explanation of data flow for one interface.
+The following figure is an explanation of data flow for one IF.